 The Plutus Foundation is a 501(c)3 nonprofit organization that provides grant money that helps create opportunities for the financial media to create, develop, and administer community-based programs that enhance financial literacy, education, and empowerment.

-Every project supported by the Plutus Foundation has a set of beneficiaries, and that changes depending on the project.
+Every project supported by the Plutus Foundation has a set of beneficiaries, which changes depending on the project.
 For example, the first-ever grant was awarded to Eva Baker, who teaches money management to teenagers in Florida.
 The Plutus Foundation’s efforts and your contributions benefit a diverse array of people of various ages.
-Still, the common thread is the need to understand important financial skills.
+Still, the common thread is the need to understand critical financial skills.

 Supporting the Plutus Foundation is a great way to help spread financial literacy in our communities.
 I hope you will consider a small donation that the Plutus Foundation can use to fund individual projects in our community.
-With that being said, not everyone has the financial means to donate to a group such as the Plutus Foundation.
+That said, not everyone has the financial means to donate to a group such as the Plutus Foundation.

 Many of us may remember participating in a Junior Achievement program in grade or high school.
 Junior Achievement aims to inspire and prepare young people to succeed in a global economy.
 While their mission is broader than financial literacy, teaching money is important for their curriculum.

-For years, I’ve seen first-hand how Junior Achievement’s content excites children.
+I’ve seen first-hand how Junior Achievement’s content excites children for years.
 Of course, some kids may be excited because they get a break from regular classroom activities.
 However, sometimes that’s all it takes to plant a seed that will sprout somewhere down the road.

 When I led Junior Achievement courses a few years ago, it was with second graders.
 The content was designed to focus on all aspects of a community, emphasizing financial literacy.
 Children had the opportunity to learn about being an entrepreneur, making a profit, paying taxes, etc. These are all important concepts that help promote financial literacy in our community.